qor/doc/metas/password.md

 # Password

-Set field type to `password`.
-QOR will render it as a password field.
+Set field type to `password` and QOR will render it as a password field.

 ```
 user.Meta(&admin.Meta{Name: "Password", Type: "password"})